sharandac/My-TTGO-Watch/README.md

 * the webserver crashes the ESP32 really often
 * the battery indicator is not accurate, rather a problem with the power management unit ( axp202 )
-* from time to time the esp32 crashes accidentally
-* and some other small things

 # how to use